blomqma/next-rest-framework/docs/docs/getting-started.md

       }
     ],
     handler: ({ res }) => {
-      // Using any other content type, status code or response data format will lead to TS error. res.setHeader('content-type', 'application/json');
+      // Any other content type will lead to TS error. res.setHeader('content-type', 'application/json');

-      res.status(200).json([
+      // Any other status or JSON format will lead to TS error. res.status(200).json([
         {
           id: 'foo',